 Lord, I keep believing I’m not good enough.
 Not smart enough, not pretty enough, not strong enough.
 I’m tired of trying to measure up.
 Remind me that I don’t have to earn Your love, I already have it.
 Amen.

-The world has a loud opinion about what makes someone valuable.
-But God’s love isn’t based on performance.
-Romans 5:8 reminds us that Christ died for us while we were still sinners, not once we got it all together.
-This prayer invites you to stop striving and start resting in who God already says you are.
+The world often has strong opinions about what makes a person valuable.
+However, God’s love is not based on our performance.
+Romans 5:8 reminds us that Christ died for us while we were still sinners, not only after we had everything figured out.
+This prayer encourages you to stop striving and begin resting in the identity that God has already given you.

 God, their words hurt.
 I keep replaying them in my head.
 Help me not let one person’s opinion define me.
 Remind me of who I am in You.
 Amen.

-Proverbs 29:25 says the fear of people is a trap, but trust in the Lord brings safety.
-When others criticize or reject us, it can shake our sense of self.
-This prayer helps shift your worth from what others say to what God has already spoken over you.
+Proverbs 29:25 states that the fear of people is a trap, while trusting in the Lord brings safety.
+When we face criticism or rejection from others, it can undermine our self-worth.
+This prayer is designed to help redirect our value from the opinions of others to the affirmations that God has already spoken over us.

 Father, I’ve messed up.
 And I can’t shake the guilt.
 I know You forgive me, but I don’t know how to forgive myself.
 Please help me receive Your grace.
 Amen.